Use case

 How should teams think about compliance or rollout fit?

 Teams should think about compliance as part of the workflow design, not as an afterthought.
-InsertChat should fit GDPR while still keeping the agent grounded in approved sources and clear handoff rules.
+InsertChat should fit GDPR while still keeping the assistant grounded in approved sources and clear handoff rules.
 If the workflow cannot keep the next owner and the approved action visible, it is not ready to scale yet.

 Ready to get started?